zhengfanguo123/myProject/README.md

 For LDAP, the app binds to the configured server and fetches profile attributes such as `cn` and `mail` when creating a user record.

+When creating users through the `/api/users` endpoint or the Users page, provide a `password` value so the account can authenticate locally.
+The application hashes this value before storing it.